ItzMrMike0/major-project/proposal.md

 # Project Proposal: Fire Emblem
-A Fire Emblem-style tactical RPG game featuring strategic, grid-based gameplay that allows players to move characters across a map, engage in turn-based combat, and make strategic decisions on both offense and defense.
+A Fire Emblem clone which is a tactical RPG game featuring strategic, grid-based gameplay that allows players to move characters across a map, engage in turn-based combat, and make strategic decisions on both offense and defense.

 The game will include a variety of character classes with distinct abilities, a dynamic battle system where positioning, terrain, and stats play key roles, and a campaign that challenges the player's ability to adapt to different tactical situations.